A More Robust Approach to Multivariable Mendelian Randomization: Simulations

-In Section S1.2 of the Supplement, we conduct another simulation study where we first generate individual-level data, then perform IV selection and estimate all summary statistics including \{$\Sigma_{Xj}$, $\sigma_{Yj}^2, j = 1,\dots, p$\}.
-The results are in the supplemental Table S5.
+In Section S4.3 of the Supplement, we conduct another simulation study in which we first generate individual-level data, then perform IV selection and estimate all summary statistics including \{$\Sigma_{Xj}$, $\sigma_{Yj}^2, j = 1,\dots, p$\}.
+The results are in the Supplemental Table S5.
 Again, SRIVW performs the best in terms of all metrics.
-It is worth noting that its SEs adequately capture the variability of the estimates, confirming that ignoring the uncertainty in estimating $\Sigma_{Xj}$, and $\sigma_{Yj}^2$ has negligible impact on inference.
+Notably, its standard errors adequately capture the variability of the estimates, confirming that ignoring the uncertainty in estimating $\Sigma_{Xj}$ and $\sigma_{Yj}^2$ has negligible impact on inference.